Field Peas

 Field peas are a pulse crop that is part of the legume family.
 The word “pulse” comes from the Latin word puls, meaning potage or thick soup.
 Pulses are the dry edible seeds of pod plants and are high in protein and fibre and low in fat.

 Another type, Austrian or maple pea (Pisum sativum spp. arvense) has purple flowers and is grown on a small acreage for special markets.
 Field peas or “dry peas” are grown and marketed as a dry, shelled product for either human consumption (including fractionation) or livestock feed.
-Field pea differs from garden pea, which is marketed as a fresh or canned vegetable.
+Field pea differ from garden pea, which is marketed as a fresh or canned vegetable.

 Field peas are a cool season annual plant grown adapted to cool temperate zones such as Western Canada.
 Field pea is the most widely grown pulse crop in Alberta and is grown in Southern Alberta, Central Alberta, or the Peace River Region.